Date: April 3, 2017

 - John Holdren, Professor, Belfer Center for Science and International Affairs, John F. Kennedy School of Government, Harvard University, and former Science Advisor to the President of the United States

-- Brad Crabtree, Vice President, Fossil Energy, Great Plains Institute, Minneapolis, Minnesota
+- Brad Crabtree, Vice President, Fossil Energy, Great Plains Institute

 - Richard Duke, former Special Assistant to the President of the United States

-- Jose Goldemberg, President, Fundação de Amparo a Pesquisa do Estado de São Paulo, Brazil – invited
+- Jose Goldemberg, President, Fundação de Amparo a Pesquisa do Estado de São Paulo, Brazil (in absentia)

 - David Hawkins, Director, Climate Program, Natural Resources Defense Council, Washington, D.C.